The coronavirus spread all over the world in a very short time. France, Italy, Spain and the United Kingdom have been affected severely.

 In Spain, the state of alarm was declared by the Real Decreto 926/2020 which should be applicable until May 9th.
 The state of alarm gives the autonomous communities the opportunity to impose curfews during nights.

-Visitors traveling to the Canary Islands from a risk area must present a negative PCR or TMA test upon entry.
+Visitors travelling to the Canary Islands from a risk area must present a negative PCR or TMA test upon entry.

 Further information is available from the Foreign Office or on the website of the Spanish Ministry of Health.